vitalogy/script.kodisplay/README.md

 ## Layout

-The layout for the screens/modes can be defined in the file .kodi/userdata/TFT.xml.
+The layout for the screens/modes can be defined in the file layout.xml in the addon profile directory.
+LibreELEC: /storage/.kodi/userdata/addon_data/script.kodisplay/layout.xml

 ## internal used lists

-### tftmodeslist (created from layout in TFT.xml)
+### layoutlist (created from self defined layout in layout.xml)

 #### background